 - EXTREMELY FLAMMABLE.

-- Will be easily ignited by heat, sparks or flames.
+- May be ignited by heat, sparks or flames.

-- Will form explosive mixtures with air.
+- May form explosive mixtures with air.

 - Vapors from liquefied gas are initially heavier than air and spread along ground.

-- · Vapors may travel to source of ignition and flash back.
+- Vapors may travel to source of ignition and flash back.

+- Some of these materials may react violently with water.

-- Containers may explode when heated.
+- · Containers may explode when heated.

 - · Ruptured cylinders may rocket.